 Our Ministry Team consists of our Pastor, John Craib, our Youth Pastor, John Burns and our Children and families Worker, Mairi Nasr.

-We have six deacons in our Leadership Team - Liz McFarlane (Treasurer), John Nonhebel (Church Secretary), Jill Morrison (Clerk to the Deacons' Court), Fiona Bradnam, Craig Donnelly and David McCrum.
+We have eight deacons in our Leadership Team – John Nonhebel (Church Secretary), Ivor Shields (Treasurer), Jill Morrison (Clerk to the Deacons’ Court), Fiona Bradnam, Alison Christie, Peter Candlish, Alex Carduff and Leslie Morrison .

 The day to day running of the church is overseen by our Administrator, Joe McCrum, and our Finance Administrator, John Tainsh.